Ejdems666/HyggeMVC/readme.md

 As you can see routes are using regular expressions with named groups.

-The example routes will match and work with following endpoint examples:
+The example routes will work for following endpoint examples:

     1. /item .............
 ItemController.index()
     2. /item/long-name ...
 ItemController.longName()